Jared-Gregoire/Robot-Arm/README.md

 - Assess torque capabilities of motors.
 - 3D print prototype of planetary gearbox.
 - Redesign Mk.
 2 to be lightweight and faster to print.
+- Design a new PCB circuit-board using Altium to drive the stepper motors instead of an off the shelf board.